Zac-HD/hypofuzz/docs-src/literature.rst

 `MOpt-AFL <https://github.com/puppet-meteor/MOpt-AFL>`__ :cite:`MOpt-AFL` finds that
-the effectiveness of mutation strategies varies by target, and evaluates an adaptive algorithm to customise the mutation logic accordingly.
+the effectiveness of mutation strategies varies by target, and evaluates an adaptive particle-swarm algorithm to customise the mutation logic accordingly.

+:cite:`OneFuzzingStrategyToRuleThemAll` study "Havoc" mode, in which multiple randomly-selected mutation operators are applied in a single step.
+They find that this typically outperforms a one-operator-at-a-time approach, and that dynamically tuning the operator weights with a (non-stationary) multi-arm-bandit approach yields further large improvements.

 TOFU :cite:`TOFU` varies the weighting of mutation operators with distance to the goal; preferring large (add, delete, splice, etc.) operations while distant and small